AyushSaha103/2026_DigitalTwinRoboticsResearch/README.md

 ## What I Build

 AI solutions which:
-- enable high-speed/ high-efficiency simulation and modeling of high-dimensional complex dynamic systems
+- enable high-speed/ high-efficiency simulation and modeling of high-dimensional dynamic systems
 - use these models to autonomously control the systems